Six Questions With Steve Ruff, Executive Director Of Action Sports And Olympics At Wasserman

 1) How did you first get into the action sports industry?

 I was kind of raised in the action sports industry because I grew up in Southern California.
 I was a typical kid who spent most of my time skating and surfing as much as possible. …Once I turned and graduated from high school, I signed up for community college in Pasadena for a semester but pretty much skipped class all the time and just couldn’t get myself to focus on it.
 I was always someone who learned things by being thrown into situations and figuring them out on my own, and I never really excelled in school or traditional forms of learning. …So, that same year, fresh out of high school, I moved to Big Bear and that was the year I became a pro snowboarder.
-I had always worked in skate and snowboard shops as a kid, so I knew all of the reps from pretty much every brand.
+I had always worked in skate and snowboard shops as a kid selling all mountain snowboards and all the safety gear, so I knew all of the reps from pretty much every brand.
 Dragon Optical had become a brand maybe two years prior to the year I moved to Big Bear, and that was the same year they made the decision to invest on the snowboard side of things for the business.
 I was one of the first amateur riders, and a rep named Bill Keller suggested to the owner of Dragon, Will Howard, that they have me come in and run the snow team.
 I ended up meeting with Will, and he went on to tell me all about the company, where he came from and what their goals were as a company.
 It was actually a tough decision for me at the time because I had just started to get paid a little bit of money to just stay in the mountains and snowboard every day.
 I was 18 and wanted to live that dream but after talking to a few different people I respected in business, I quickly realized it was an opportunity that I didn’t want to let slide by.
 I decided to take the opportunity and move to San Clemente, California where I still live today.
 It ended up being the best decision I ever made at the time.
 I got to ride as much as I wanted to, travel the world, make good money, and there was no pressure to hit crazy jumps if I wasn’t feeling it, which was a really nice bonus haha.
 Over the next two years, I helped build one of the most respected teams in eyewear for snowboarding at the time.

 2) How did you get first involved with Wasserman Media Group and the Olympic/Action Sports division?